-In many ways trials in God's economy becomes the divine chisel that takes away what ought not be, both in helping us wean from unhealthy attitudes and actions that would not portray the image of Christ needing to be manifest in us, but also weaning us from our own propensity to look to ourselves for our own self-sufficiency and instead cling to Christ for his sufficiency.
+In many ways, trials, in God's economy, become the divine chisel that takes away what ought not be, both in helping wean us from unhealthy attitudes and actions that would not portray the image of Christ, but also weaning us from our own propensity toward self-sufficiency, and instead cling to Christ for His sufficiency.
 And not just for a season, not just to make it through this trial, but over the long haul.
 That's what steadfastness is.
-James paints a picture for the Christian here to view trials with joy as an act of faith for what God's divine plan is working out in our lives to produce in us what we could not produce on our own.
+James paints a picture for the Christian here to view trials with joy as an act of faith for what God's divine plan is working out in our lives, to produce in us what we could not produce on our own.

 C.S.
-Lewis made this famous quote saying, "God whispers to us in our pleasures, speaks in our conscience, but shouts in our pains: it is his megaphone to rouse a deaf world."
+Lewis famously stated, "God whispers to us in our pleasures, speaks in our conscience, but shouts in our pains: it is his megaphone to rouse a deaf world."

-Note that our text says "LET patience...".
-It says nothing of produce, make, or even be patient.
+Note that our text says, "LET patience..."
+It says nothing of produce, make, or even BE patient.
 Rather it tells us to allow the natural work of patience to have her "complete work" in us.
-Because the choice is ours: To allow God to teach us the lessons He longs to through the "trying of our faith," or to spend our lives striving against them.
-Each day we decide to either live in submission and peaceful faith, or in rebellion to God.
-Often we pray for patience and growth and receive trials instead.
-We fail to realize that this is God's method to "complete" us, to mature us, to answer our prayer.
+Because the choice is ours: to allow God to teach us the lessons He longs to through the "trying of our faith," or to spend our lives striving against them.
+Each day we decide to either live in submission and peaceful faith or in rebellion to God.
+Often we pray for patience and growth, yet receive trials instead.
+We fail to realize that this IS His answer...God's method to "complete" us, to mature us, to answer our prayer.
 In doing so, we are able to be used to a greater degree in the Kingdom of God.

-All of this is designed to leave us "wanting nothing" Few believers can claim such a description for themselves.
-But when we are "finished" by the Lord, we are truly "full", and this world can offer us nothing.
-For "in Christ" we are whole and complete!
+All of this is designed to leave us "wanting for nothing."
+Few believers can claim such a description for themselves.
+But when we are "finished" by the Lord, we are truly full, and this world can offer us nothing.
+In Christ we are whole and complete!